VikParuchuri/medicare-analysis/post.md

 Exploring US healthcare data
 ========================================================

-A few days ago, the Centers for Medicare and Medicaid Services [released](http://blog.cms.gov/2014/04/09/historic-release-of-data-delivers-unprecedented-transparency-on-the-medical-services-physicians-provide-and-how-much-they-are-paid/) some unprecedented data on the US healthcare system.
-The data consists of 9 million rows showing how much each doctor in the US charged medicare, for what, and how much medicare paid out.
+A few days ago, the Centers for Medicare and Medicaid Services (CMS) [released](http://blog.cms.gov/2014/04/09/historic-release-of-data-delivers-unprecedented-transparency-on-the-medical-services-physicians-provide-and-how-much-they-are-paid/) some unprecedented data on the US healthcare system.
+The data consists of 9 million rows showing how much each doctor in the US charged Medicare, for what, and how much Medicare paid out.
 It doesn't quite cover everything (for example, services with less than 11 beneficiaries were removed for privacy reasons), but its the best thing we've got.

-Immediately after the release, we started seeing [news stories](http://www.bloomberg.com/news/2014-04-09/top-medicare-doctor-paid-21-million-in-2012-data-shows.html) about how some doctors were making millions of dollars.
+Immediately after the release, we started seeing [news stories](http://www.bloomberg.com/news/2014-04-09/top-Medicare-doctor-paid-21-million-in-2012-data-shows.html) about how some doctors were making millions of dollars.
 This information is easily found, and easily sensationalized, but I started to wonder what less obvious things might be in the data.

 Getting the data
 ------------------------------------------------------------